 Be the audience

 This is the bit where you get to sit back and relax while you enjoy something someone else has created.
-For Part B, you find an arts event or exhibition or experience that sounds interesting and may also bean arts area you're not used to.
+For Part B, you find an arts event or exhibition or experience that sounds interesting and may also be an arts area you're not used to.
+You can find local events run by Arts Award Supporters (more info below).
 So, for instance, I watched a play at my local theatre because I never really went to the theatre growing up.
 That kind of thing.
 Then you review it and share your opinions with others.

 There are lots of ways to review - it's not just a case of writing.
 You can record yourself talking about the show on a podcast or make a video or a presentation.
 However the traditional blog-style review is the most popular and there are lots of examples in Voice's reviews section You'll need to share your review with other people by posting it online, publishing it in your school magazine or discussing it with your group.
 Sharing opinions helps us to understand the art work, and can feed our own work.
 What makes something good or bad?
 Do we all react in the same way?